moduware/polymorph-components/morph-sidebar/README.md

   - `<morph-sidebar>` has two animation when openning and closing.
 The default animation of the sidebar is `cover`.
 It covers the morph-view element when it opens.

   - The other animation is called `reveal` where morph-sidebar moves in and morph-view slides with it. `<morph-view>` moves out of the way to accomodate the width of our sidebar.
-To use `reveal` we add reveal attribute to morph-view html markup.
+To use `reveal` we add reveal attribute to `<morph-view>` component.

     ```html